DMTF/Redfish-Service-Validator/README.md

 ### Null Error

-Indicates an unexpected usage of `null` or `null` was expected for the property value.
+Indicates an unexpected usage of `null`, or `null` was the expected property value.

-* Check the nullable term on the property to see if `null` is allowed.
+* Check the nullable term on the property in the schema definition to see if `null` is allowed.
-* Properties with write-only permissions are required to be `null` in responses.
+* Properties with write-only permissions, such as `Password`, are required to be `null` in responses.

 ### Reference Object Error